jaredszajkowski/jaredszajkowski.github.io/content/posts/arch-sync/index.md

 $ yay -Yc           # removes unneeded dependencies
 ```

-Regardless of how recently (or not) a system has been updated, the above commands ensure that all machines are in sync.
+Regardless of how recently a system has been updated, the above commands ensure that all machines are in sync.